-During the year, the Company has entered into a capital raising facility (Facility) with a non-related entity Gurney Capital Pty Ltd (GC).
+In the previous year the Company has entered into a capital raising facility (Facility) with a non-related entity Gurney Capital Pty Ltd (GC).
 In addition the Company has entered into a Standby Subscription Agreement with GC.
 The purpose of these agreements is to provide further working capital to the Company.
 The general terms of the agreements are as follows: